 A study of musical theatre performance techniques including song and text analysis and practical performance experience in the preparation of a music theatre repertory for performance.
-Prerequisite: Consent of Instructor

 MUTH 3201 Musical Theatre Performance II (3)

 A continuation of MUTH 3200 with focus on advanced musical theatre selections and performances.